A Head of Year has pastoral responsibility for each year group, with a brief to ensure that each student reaches his or her potential.

-We collect and use data on student performance regularly: internal and external assessments, marks and test scores are all used to make sure we set stretching targets for all of our students.
-All of our students have individually set targets in all subjects.
+We collect and use data on student performance regularly: internal and external assessments are used to ensure we closely monitor student progress and set challenging targets for all of our students.

-Grade monitoring reports are sent home on a regular basis to parents/carers.
-There is at least one subject teacher parents’ evening each year, giving parents/careers the opportunity to discuss progress.
+Progress monitoring reports are sent home on a regular basis to parents/carers.
+There is at least one subject teacher parents’ evening each year, giving parents/carers the opportunity to discuss progress.

 Students with Additional Needs

 All students have the same curriculum entitlement, regardless of ability or need.
-We will ensure that students with statements of special educational needs / EHCPs will receive the appropriate support.
+We will ensure that students with special educational needs / EHCPs will receive the appropriate support.

 Students are screened by using standardised test scores when they start at the Academy.
 We also look at reports from present or previous staff.